-This one day pole lathe turning course with Dave Jackson will introduce you to the use of a traditionally leg/foot powered pole lathe.
+This one-day pole lathe turning course will introduce you to the use of a traditional leg/foot-powered pole lathe.

 You will learn practical tips and techniques on:

 • considering different types of wood and what you can make from them

 • the types of tools used in Greenwood Craft, and how to use them

 • use of different chisels to create different shapes/cuts

 • cleaving greenwood logs into billets ready for turning, using a froe and an axe